 "I'm obsessed and fully on-board the everything bagel bandwagon.
 I love this spread on whole-wheat toast with smoked salmon as a healthier take on an everything bagel with cream cheese and lox," says Stroker.
 It also pulls double-duty as a great app; she often pairs it with crudité when guests come over.
 (Also obsessed?
 Here are more creative ways to use the seasoning.)

 "Stocking your freezer with fruits and vegetables is one of my top tips for a healthier kitchen.
 It's a great alternative when fresh produce is pricey or not in season," explains Stroker.
 She picks up these antioxidant-packed berries, and likes using them in lieu of maple syrup: "Microwave them for one minute and use as a delish topping for peanut butter toast or whole wheat waffles."

-Don't sleep on sauerkraut.
+Perhaps the biggest surprise on this list of "What to Buy at Trader Joe's" is sauerkraut, but trust, it's worth adding to your cart.
 Stroker recommends adding it to salads for crunch and a brine-y taste, plus an excellent dose of good-for-your gut probiotics.